Shawbury United F.C.: Ground

 In September 2014, the club submitted planning proposals to Shropshire Council for their new ground situated off of the A53.
 Planning permission was granted in December 2014.
 In January 2020 the club announced that land had been secured for the project following a donation from land owner Gerard Verdino.
-The club have signed a 99 year lease for the land.
-However as of March 2022 not a single piece of work had started at the location, and the land was still being as farmland.
+The club have signed a 99-year lease for the land.
+However, as of March 2022 not a single piece of work had started at the location, and the land was still being as farmland.
 The latest Google Street view of the location (dated March 2022) still shows a ploughed farmers field.
+On 21 May 2023, the club announced via Twitter that they had reached an agreement with EFL side Shrewsbury Town, allowing the club to play home games at the Community 4G pitch at New Meadow for the 2023–24 season, bringing the club closer to returning to Shawbury.
+The club eventually returned to the village in time for the 2024–25 season after the opening of the newly built Shawbury Community Sports Centre on Carradine Road.

 Honours

 Shawbury have won a large number of local trophies, including the Shropshire County Challenge Cup, Shropshire Junior Cup, Commander Ethelston Cup, Powell Cup, John Davies Cup and Tim Stokes Cup.
 Shawbury have appeared in the Shropshire Premier Cup Final under its various guises, most notably winning the trophy in 2014.
 They also reached the final in 2017, losing out 1–0 in the final to Market Drayton Town.
 The biggest win was during pre-season 2017–18, when Shawbury beat Shrewsbury Town and TNS on their way to winning the Shropshire Senior Cup for the first time in their history.